 - Red gums

 The risk for developing these peeks during your third trimester.
-If your regular dental checkup doesn’t happen to fall during your third trimester, it’s not a bad idea to schedule an extra cleaning to make sure everything looks good.
+If your regular dental checkup doesn’t fall during your third trimester, it’s a good idea to schedule an extra cleaning to make sure everything looks good.

 Many pregnant patients are understandably concerned about X-rays.
 However, in today’s age, the dental X-rays we use are perfectly safe for pregnant women.